gxhrid/imgaug/changelogs/master/20200107_improved_blending.md

   classes generating masks on a batch-by-batch basis.
 * Added `imgaug.augmenters.blend.StochasticParameterMaskGen`, a mask generator
   helper for `BlendAlphaMask`.
-* Added `imgaug.augmenters.blend.StochasticParameterMaskGen`, a colorwise
+* Added `imgaug.augmenters.blend.SomeColorsMaskGen`, a colorwise
   mask generator for `BlendAlphaMask`.
 * Changed `imgaug.parameters.SimplexNoise` and
   `imgaug.parameters.FrequencyNoise` to also accept `(H, W, C)` sampling